DarkGhostHunter/Laralocker/README.md

 }
 ```

-> If you don't use `$slotTtl`, the Locker will automatically get it from the `$timeout`, `retryUntil()` and finally the default from the config file, to match the Job lifecycle.
+> If you don't use `$slotTtl`, the Locker will automatically get it from the `$timeout`, `retryUntil()`, or the default from the config file, in that order.

 ### `$prefix` (optional)

-Also optional, this manages the prefix that it will be used for the slot reservations for the Job.
+Also optional, this manages the prefix that it will be used for the slot reservations for the Job, avoiding clashing with other Cache keys.

 ```php
 <?php